-This deduction is applied when a homeless AG incurs any shelter/utility expenses for the month.
+This deduction may be applied when a homeless AG incurs any shelter/utility expenses for the month.
 Homeless AG's which receive free housing and utilities throughout the month are not eligible for the deduction.
-However, if they incur any shelter or utility expense, regardless of the amount, any time during the month, or if they can reasonably be expected to have such expenses, they qualify for the standard deduction.
+However, if they incur any shelter or utility expense, regardless of the amount, any time during the month, or if they can reasonably be expected to have such expenses, they qualify for the Homeless Shelter Standard deduction.
 See Appendix B.

-EXAMPLE: A homeless family applies for Food Stamps.
+EXAMPLE: A homeless family applies for SNAP benefits.
 They have been living in their car until the Department paid for them to stay in a motel for a week.
 Now they reside at a homeless shelter.
 This family does not qualify for the deduction because none of its own money was used for shelter.

-EXAMPLE: A family becomes homeless while receiving Food Stamps.
+EXAMPLE: A family becomes homeless while receiving SNAP benefits.
 They are living first with one relative and then another, paying a token amount for their keep.
 This family qualifies for the deduction because it has incurred expenses for shelter.

-If the AG incurs, or reasonably expects to incur, shelter and/or utility costs in excess of the standard deduction amount, the AG may use actual shelter/utility costs.
-An AG must not receive the standard deduction and the actual shelter/utility costs in the same month.
+If the AG incurs, or reasonably expects to incur, shelter and/or utility costs in excess of the homeless shelter standard deduction amount, the AG may use the actual shelter and/or the appropriate utility standard, if eligible.
+An AG must not receive the homeless shelter standard deduction and a deduction for actual shelter costs and the SUA in the same month.
+See Shelter/Utility Deduction below for allowable expenses.